List of maglev train proposals: Shanghai – Hangzhou

-Shanghai – Hangzhou: China had planned to extend the world's first commercial Transrapid line between Pudong airport and the city of Shanghai initially by some 35 kilometers to Hong Qiao airport before the World Expo 2010 and then, in an additional phase, by 200 kilometers to the city of Hangzhou (Shanghai-Hangzhou Maglev Train), which would have been the first inter-city maglev rail line in commercial service in the world.
-The line would have been an extension of the Shanghai airport maglev line.
+There were plans to extend the Shanghai airport maglev line, which runs between Pudong airport and the city of Shanghai, initially by some 35 kilometers to Hong Qiao airport before the World Expo 2010 and then, in an additional phase, by 200 kilometers to the city of Hangzhou, which would have been the first inter-city maglev rail line in commercial service in the world.

 Talks with Germany and Transrapid Konsortium about the details of the construction contracts took place.
 While the Chinese Minister of Transportation was quoted by several Chinese and Western newspapers in 2006 as saying the line was approved, a February 27, 2009 People's Daily Online article indicates that the Shanghai municipal government is considering building the line underground to allay the public's fear of electromagnetic pollution, and that any final decision has to be approved by the National Development and Reform Commission.
 There extended line was never built.